biringanya/opensource-learning-tools/README.md

-# opensource-learning-tools
+# Open Source Learning Tools

-A compendium of open source tools which can be used with an instructional goal.
+*A compendium of open source tools which can be used with an instructional goal.*
 ---

 Since a few years ago I've been collecting some pieces of code which can be used for solving instructional goals.
 The main idea behind this collection is to ensemble some of this tools in a platform where pears could organize their courses.